COST-ELTeC/Scripts/README.md

   Processes the driver.tei file made by REFRESH to create HTML link files for each title in each repository, stored in your local copy of the distantreading.github.io repository.
 These link files transform and display the source XML files direct from the main repository, using CSS and Javascript files stored in the distantreading.github.io repository.
   Run `python3 Scripts/expose.py`

+  - CHECKREPO
+  Uses the XSLT script `checkUp.xsl` to validate each text in the level0 and level1 folders of the specified repo and prepare it for release.
+See below for details of the checks and modifications it carries out.
+A new version of each file is written to a folder called `Out` in the repo.
+  Run `python3 Scripts/checkRepo.py xxx` to check/update the repository for language code xxx

  - REFRESHREPO
   Does the equivalent of REFRESH, REPORT, EXPOSE for a single repository only.
 Run `python3 Scripts/refreshRepo.py xxx` to update repository for language code xxx.
 Note that the index page produced by SUMMARIZE is *not* updated by this script.